wildfish/crispy-forms-gds/docs/components/inset.rst

             self.helper.layout = Layout(
                 HTML.inset(
-                    "It can take up to 8 weeks to register a lasting power of " "attorney if there are no mistakes in the application. " )
+                    "It can take up to 8 weeks to register a lasting power of " "attorney if there are no mistakes in the application."
+                )
             )